Hammer Travel Policies and Procedures

 Please read over the following COVID-19 awareness statement for information regarding policies, precautions and risks:

-To ensure the safety of participants, staff and others, Hammer Travel staff, volunteers and travelers will follow all safety requirements set by the CDC, States we are traveling to, and travel entities (airlines, hotels, theaters, etc.) including but not limited to; regular hand washing/sanitizing, wearing a mask that covers the nose and mouth when required, distancing in common areas, monitoring for and reporting signs and symptoms of COVID-19, and regular cleaning and disinfecting of surfaces.
+To ensure the safety of participants, staff and others, Hammer Travel staff, volunteers and travelers will follow all safety requirements set by the CDC; cities, states and countries we are traveling to; and travel entities (airlines, hotels, theaters, etc.) including but not limited to; regular hand washing/sanitizing, wearing a mask that covers the nose and mouth when required, distancing in common areas, monitoring for and reporting signs and symptoms of COVID-19, and regular cleaning and disinfecting of surfaces.

 Please note: we will not know if others in the area are vaccinated, therefore, it is possible participants come into contact with people who have not been vaccinated against the virus while at a destination.